Dawn tapped, passed the open door at Giarma’s sigh, leading with a hanger and floral skirt.

 Yoharie had had no handle on his daughter as a grown-up, and they hadn’t expected her to come to them, just when they’d made the move.
-She hadn’t visited in the apartment days, except to see her father…pretending hard to see nothing particular about him, and under pressure of the holidays.
+She hadn’t visited in the apartment days, but in token, to see her father…pretending hard to see nothing particular about him, and under pressure of the holiday.

 At Thanksgiving, she would stop for the length of a meal.
 “It’s easier traveling in November.
 I hate driving when it’s cold.
 You don’t have to cook,” Giarma, confirming, told Dawn on the phone.
 “Please don’t cook.”